CROSSING THE AISLE

 Here are some suggestions:

-1. Express you deepest fears or anxieties about the world and our country and why other points of view might disturb you so much.
+1. Express you deepest fears or anxieties about our country and why other points of view might disturb you so much.

 2. Mention, if you can, where these fears might come from?